 Back in the van we all quickly fall asleep after a busy day under the Thai sun.
 Taking a tour with Elephant Nature Park is one of the best things I did in Chiang Mai.
-Throughout the time spent with the elephants I did not once see them getting pressured, abused by their mahouts or be overwhelmed by the people around them as groups were kept small.
-I think The Elephant Nature Park has done an excellent job with their Elephant Freedom Program.
+Throughout the time spent with the elephants, I did not once see them getting pressured, abused by their mahouts or be overwhelmed by the people around them as groups were kept small.
+I think Elephant Nature Park has done an excellent job with their Elephant Freedom Program.
 Especially by encouraging local Karen tribes to practice ecotourism and educate both the tourists and the local Thai people.

 When I am back in Chiang Mai I will definitely do another tour with Elephant Nature Park.
 Though, hopefully, next time I get to visit their main park.